Solid Waste & Recycling

-Commingled organics recycling is coming to La Mesa in April 2021!
-Single family homes can place will be able to recycle food waste and food soiled paper (napkins, pizza boxes, paper towels) along with landscape trimmings in their existing curbside green EDCO bin.
+Commingled organics recycling launched in La Mesa on April 1, 2021!
+Single family homes can place food scraps (egg shells, bones, banana peels) and food soiled paper (napkins, pizza boxes, paper towels) along with landscape trimmings in their existing curbside green EDCO bin.
 Apartment buildings and commercial businesses will be starting service this summer.

 Residents can order a FREE kitchen caddie to collect their food waste in on the EDCO website here.
 Educational materials will be mailed to residents and for more information on what goes where, visit EDCO's recycling guide.

 As part of the City of La Mesa’s Climate Action Plan our community is working to divert 75% of our waste from the landfill through recycling, at home composting, donation, and eventually curbside commingled recycling.
 These efforts to reduce waste sent to the landfill will help La Mesa reduce emissions and benefit our environment.

 You can now put polystyrene (Styrofoam) with other recyclables in your blue EDCO collection bin!
 Packaging and clean food containers can be turned into new products like picture frames and garden pots.
 Packing peanuts are not included in the program but may be recycled at local mailing businesses.

 La Mesa works closely with EDCO Waste and Recycling to provide convenient and effective recycling programs to benefit the community.
 Everyone in La Mesa has access to the program and the city’s mandatory recycling ordinance requires all properties and businesses to recycle.
 The program is comprised of the following services: